3 Days in Lisbon, Portugal- Best Things to Do

 In Love with Portuguese People

-In love with the Portuguese – and by that I do not mean I am only in love with Cristiano Ronaldo.
-I was surprised to find out that Portuguese people are completely different than Spanish people.
-It doesn’t do any justice to call Portugal only Spain’s little brother – though it neighbors Spain.
+In love with the Portuguese – and by that, I do not mean I am only in love with Cristiano Ronaldo.
+I was surprised to find out that Portuguese people are completely different from Spanish people.
+It doesn’t do any justice to call Portugal only Spain‘s little brother – though it neighbors Spain.

 Almost anybody we met, regardless of age, spoke English.
 It was easy to communicate with the natives.
-I perceived Portuguese as much quieter than other people of southern countries.
+I perceived Portuguese as much quieter than other people from southern countries.